 Mild labor pains (contractions of the uterus) are the first signs that a woman is about to give birth.
 Initially occurring about every 20 minutes, in a few hours they become stronger and occur every few minutes.
 This is the first stage of labor, usually lasting about 14 hours.
 The contractions push the baby downward, usually head first, which breaks the membranes surrounding the baby, and the amniotic fluid escapes.

-In the second stage of labor, stronger contractions push the baby through the cervix and vagina.
+In the second stage of labor, stronger contractions push the baby through the cervix (neck of the uterus) and vagina.
 This is the most painful part and lasts less than 2 hours.
-Anesthetics (see anesthesia) or analgesics are usually given, and delivery aided by hand or obstetric forceps.
+Anesthetics or analgesics are usually given, and delivery aided by hand or obstetric forceps.
 A cesarean section may be performed if great difficulty occurs.
 Some women choose natural childbirth, in which no anesthetic is used, but pain is minimized by prior relaxation exercises.

 As soon as the baby is born, its nose and mouth are cleared of fluid and breathing starts, whereupon the umbilical cord is cut and tied.
 In the third stage of labor the placenta is expelled from the uterus and bleeding is stopped by further contractions.
 Birth normally occurs 38 weeks after conception.
 Premature births are those occurring after less than 35 weeks.
 Most premature babies develop normally with medical care, but if born before 28 weeks the chances of survival are poor.